-The holy mountain is a place according to the alchemical tradition that is located on the island of the Lotus, an Island that does not exist.
+The Holy Mountain is a place according to the alchemical tradition that is located on the island of the Lotus, an Island that does not exist.
 Those who can reach it can know the secret of truth and the world from the 9 immortal keepers who live there: those who can teach how to abandon one’s self and become part of the great One, how to enter into harmony with the universal consciousness.

 Alejandro Jodorowsky takes his first steps in the world of cinema in France.
 He makes Fando y Lis and later is El topo.
 This latest film is very popular with John Lennon which gives him the possibility of great visibility.
 He will be the one to convince his manager Allen Klein to produce the holy mountain, leaving complete creative freedom to Jodorowsky.

-The holy Mountain by Alejandro Jodorowsky is one of the most bizarre and absurd films in the history of cinema.
+The holy Mountain by Alejandro Jodorowsky is one of the most bizarre and absurd cult movie in the history of cinema.
 You will rarely see such a show, so radical and visionary, so shocking and perfect in every shot.
 Each image is a painting with alchemical powers that has been studied in detail.

 An independent film produced like a blockbuster, with impressive mass scenes that become figurative paintings of enormous power and complexity.
 Going around the holy mountain for the Jodorowskys must have been very tiring.
 Within scenes with hundreds of extras, the most hidden details are treated in the same way as the main subjects in the foreground.
 A way of working of enormous figurative value, reminiscent of that of the master Federico Fellini.